Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Tested in shock boxes, on lifeboats and mountain rescues – here’s what makes Helly Hansen’s waterproofing different.

-Today this protection comes in three forms across their sailing and outdoor lines.
-Helly Tech Protection is designed for everyday use, Helly Tech Performance caters to demanding outdoor activities in shifting weather, and Helly Tech Professional is engineered for intense pursuits in the harshest of conditions.
+Today this protection comes in three forms across all of their collections.
+Helly Tech® Protection is designed for everyday use, Helly Tech® Performance caters to demanding outdoor activities in shifting weather, and Helly Tech® Professional is engineered for intense pursuits in the harshest of conditions.

 Buy The Helly Hansen Verglas Infinity 2.0: £325 at Hellyhansen.com